 David is the Founder and President of NewGen.
-Prior to founding NewGen, he was co-manager of the RAB Special Situation Fund at RAB Capital PLC (fund rated Best Energy & Natural Resources Fund by Hedge Funds Review in 2007 and ranked No. 1 in Barron's Hedge Fund 50 Global rankings in 2007).
+Prior to founding NewGen, he was co-manager of the RAB Special Situation Fund at RAB Capital PLC.
 Previously, he was an analyst for Canaccord Adams, focusing on small and mid-cap companies.
 He graduated from the University of Western Ontario with a BA (Hons) in Economics and is a CFA Charterholder.